liangrj2014/ISPD24_contest/index.md

   | Tera-Cluster | 12190406272 | 1542639724	| 6705414754 | 20438460750 | 4310	| 4584 | 20402113329 |

 ### Anouncement
+- We released the slides for the contest results/summary - March 19, 2024
 - We released the routing resource limit - Feb 2, 2024
 - We released a testcase with around 50M cells and 60M nets! - Jan 29, 2024
 - We evaluated the alpha submissioms on public benchmarks and created the leader board. - Jan 22, 2024